wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **M:**&ensp;What kind of existence would it be?
 Can beïng be divorced from knowing?
 All beïng, like all knowing, relates to you.
-A thing is because you know it to be, either in your experience or in your beïng.
+A thing is because you know it to be, either in your experiënce or in your beïng.
 Your body and your mind exist as long as you believe they do.
 Cease to think that they are yours and they will just dissolve.
 By all means, let your body and mind function but do not let them limit you.